mazeincoding/Mazeway/README.md

 If anyone at Supabase is reading, a "fork" feature (like GitHub) would push this project even further into it's direction of making complete authentication more accessible.
 When a Supabase project is forked, it'd be like duplicating that project to another user.

 ## Who is behind this?
-I'm Maze, a developer whose X bio still reads "My worst enemy is authentication :)".
+I'm Maze, a developer whose X bio still reads "authentication is my only enemy".
 That bio exists for a reason - nobody wants to build complete auth for every project, even when using great tools like Supabase.
 There's still a lot of code to write, edge cases to handle, and features to implement.

 So I thought: "What if there was a starter pack that could just give me complete auth, problem solved?"